- Healthy energy drinks include vitamins and minerals, natural forms of caffeine, and less sugar than typical energy drinks.

 Beyond excess caffeine and sugar, some popular “healthy” energy drinks, such as Celsius, also include guarana, whose seeds contain about four times more caffeine than coffee beans (1).
 The seed itself isn’t unhealthy, but it’s an NCAA-banned stimulant—it can show up in a urine test and shouldn’t be consumed by competitive college athletes, says Gately.

 If artificial sweeteners don’t cause you GI distress and you don’t have a medical condition like diabetes or high blood pressure to consider, Gately says they are safe for most people to consume in moderation.
 “Though stevia has been generally recognized as safe, there are concerns over its impact on our overall health.
-Monk fruit is lower in calories and may contain antioxidants so it can be a good alternative to sugar,” she explains.
+Monk fruit is low-calorie and may contain antioxidants so it can be a good alternative to sugar,” she explains.

 “As always, it is important to read the ingredient label, as sometimes stevia and monk fruit are combined with other unhealthy artificial sweeteners.”

-In short, avoid artificial sweeteners like aspartame for their potential to be digestive-upsetting; look for monk fruit, agave, and honey, which are all generally considered safe.
+In short, avoid artificial sweeteners like aspartame for their potential to be digestive upsetting; look for monk fruit, agave, and honey, which are all generally considered safe.

 The Healthiest Energy Drinks on the Market